Snille/MMM-Profilepicture/README.md

 This module works well with the [MMM-ProfileSwitcher](https://github.com/tosti007/MMM-ProfileSwitcher) module.
 Set the URL to the users picture, then set the class for each user on each instans of the module in your config.

-Note from Snille: I'm new to the MagicMirror world and Node.js, this is my first attempt to modify a module.
+Note: I'm new to the MagicMirror world and Node.js, this is my first real module.
 There are probably lot's of things that could have been done better. :)

 ### Screen shots